gcallah/MiscWriting/AI/AIAndSemiotics/AIandSemiotics.md

 ## Intelligence without Semantics?

-Given the inherent lack of semantics, and a computational device, it is understandable that some authors have attempted to establish "cognition" without any basis in semantics.
+Given the inherent lack of semantics, and a computational device, it is understandable that some authors, given their metaphysical presuppositions (more on this below), have attempted to establish "cognition" without any basis in semantics.
 A notable effort in that vein is David Chalmers' *On Implementing a Computation*.